boyangeric/Multi-agent-security-policy-qa/README.md

 ## Dataset

-The **NIST SP 800-53 Rev 5 control catalog** provides a public, structured corpus for experimenting with security-policy retrieval and evidence-based answers.
+The **NIST SP 800-53 Rev 5 control catalog** provides a public, structured corpus for exercising the MAF workflow with security-policy questions and evidence-based answers.
 The project fetches the official OSCAL JSON from [usnistgov/oscal-content](https://github.com/usnistgov/oscal-content).
 After excluding withdrawn controls, **1,014 records** (controls + enhancements, 20 families) are